Construction Projects Gone Bad

 - Inflating a lien claim amount or making one up.

-- Placing a lien against a property where the lien claimant has performed no work.
+- They are placing a lien against a property where the lien claimant has performed no work.

-- Filing a lien after the property owner has already paid for services and supplies.
+- They are filing a lien after the property owner has already paid for services and supplies.

-- When a substantial amount of work remains to be done and the lien filer includes added costs incurred for corrective work.
-This may due to faulty work performed on the project.
+- When a substantial amount of work has not been completed, and the lien filer includes added costs incurred for corrective action.
+There may be faulty work performed on the project.

 Punishment for Fraudulent Liens

-The punishment of a fraudulent lien will be harsh.
-It will be thrown out and the filer may be Court ordered to pay for damages and attorney fees for filing a bogus lien.
-The reason for a lien is to protect contractors and subcontractors to get paid monies they are owed.
-Dishonest people will be made to pay damages in excess of what they are claiming is owed by an innocent property owner.
+The sentence of a fraudulent lien will be harsh.
+A dismissal of the complaint and the filer may be Court ordered to pay for damages and attorney fees for filing a bogus claim.
+The reason for a lien is to make sure that contractors and subcontractors get paid.
+Dishonest people will have to pay damages more than what they are claiming is owned by an innocent property owner.

 The consequences of exaggeration or lack of services or supplies may lead to a criminal prosecution and jail time.
 You must preserve any proof of the inaccuracy of their claims to win a case in Court.